rism-international/tasks/README.md

 ### 4. Monitoring  <a name="clients"></a>
 https://github.com/rism-international/monitor
 Running monitors at zeus@dex monitor and ???@dex monitor.
-*@BK: please add address of second monitor and some basic description*
+*@BK: please add address of second monitor and some basic description* *@SH: I need acess to dev.lab to do this.*
 <sub>[2018-07-19]</sub>

 ## 5. Interfaces  <a name="interfaces"></a>